jgibbons-cp/datadog/app-java/openshift-rosa/README.md

 and now we can see openshift.* metrics in datadog [here](https://app.datadoghq.com/metric/summary?filter=openshift).

-C: Tracing Java App on ROSA
+C: Tracing a Java App on ROSA

 Basic app that has a servlet front-end and talks to MySQL.
-This simply deploys on Kubernetes that incudes Datadog RUM, APM and application security.
+This deploys on ROSA and incudes Datadog RUM, APM and application security.

 NOTE: mysql is going into a crashloopbackoff based on the securityContext required in ROSA.
 I have not had time to fix it and may or may not based on whether I need to.
-That being said, the app traces just gets 500s.
+That being said, the app traces showing 500s.

 a: Manifests